Essex County, New Jersey: Federal representatives

 Three federal Congressional Districts cover the county, including portions of the 8th, 10th and 11th Districts.

 State representatives

-The 22 municipalities of Essex County are represented by six separate legislative districts.
+The 22 municipalities of Essex County are represented by five separate legislative districts.

 Law enforcement

 Law enforcement at the county level is provided by the Essex County Prosecutor's Office and the Essex County Sheriff's Office.
 The Essex County Police was completely absorbed by the sheriff's office by 2007.
 Essex County College and its satellite locations are patrolled by the Essex County College Police Department.

 In 2021, the Essex County Correctional Facility in Newark ended its contract with U.S. Immigration and Customs Enforcement to hold undocumented immigrants, instead entering into a contract with Union County, New Jersey, to house their inmates.

 Politics

 In presidential elections, the county has long been Democratic and is the most Democratic county in the state.
-It was the only county in the state to be won by Walter Mondale in 1984.
+It was the only county in the state to be won by Walter Mondale in 1984, and voted Democratic all but once since 1960.
+Democrats have won every presidential election in the 21st century with over 70% of the vote and Republicans have not won the county in a statewide contest since the 1985 gubernatorial election.
 As of October 1, 2021, there were a total of 571,960 registered voters in Essex County, of whom 299,613 (52.4%) were registered as Democrats, 58,618 (10.2%) were registered as Republicans and 208,422 (36.4%) were registered as unaffiliated.
 There were 5,307 voters (0.9%) registered to other parties.

-In the 2020 U.S. presidential election, Joe Biden carried the county by a 55.4% margin over Donald Trump, the highest winning margin in any county in New Jersey, even as Biden only carried the state by 15.9% over Trump.
-This is actually a slight decline from the 2016 U.S. presidential election, where Hillary Clinton carried the county by a 56.8% margin over Trump.
-Democrats have won every presidential election in the 21st century with over 70% of the vote and Republicans have not won the county in a statewide contest since the 1985 gubernatorial election.